OPM/pyopmspe11/docs/text/output_folder.rst

 Output folder
 =============

-The following screenshot shows the generated files in the selected output folder after executing **pyopmspe11**.
+The following screenshot shows an example of generated files in the selected output folder after executing **pyopmspe11**.

 .. figure:: figs/output.png

-    Generated files after executing **pyopmspe11**.
+    Generated files in the :doc:`hello world <./examples>` example.

 The simulation results are saved in the **flow** folder, and `ResInsight <https://resinsight.org>`_ can be used for the visualization.